liferay-search/liferay-docs/en/user/articles/110-collaboration/02-managing-documents-and-media/05-online-editing-google-docs/02-configuring-gdocs-integration.markdown

 ## Configuring the Portal

-Now that you have a Google project set up for use with @product@, you must connect your installation to that project.
+Now that you have a Google project set up for use with @sharepoint@, you must connect your installation to that project.
 You can do this at two scopes:

-1. Globally, for all instances in your @product@ installation.
+1. Globally, for all instances in your @sharepoint@ installation.
-2. At the instance scope, for one or more instances in your @product@ installation.
+2. At the instance scope, for one or more instances in your @sharepoint@ installation.

 You can override the global configuration for one or more instances by